 If students experience difficulties beyond their control which prevent them from attending class, it is their responsibility to:

-- Report any period of absence, in the case of unavoidable circumstances only, to the Student Office within 7 calendar days of the absence period by filling the Leave of Absence form.
-For IFP students, the form must be filled within 1 working day.
+a) report any period of absence for Undergraduate and Postgraduate programmes, in the case of unavoidable circumstances, to your lecturer and to the Student Office within 7 (seven) calendar days of the absence period by filling the ‘Leave of Absence Application’ form.

-- Fill the Leave of Absence form accurately and completely, and to attach valid evidence as proof of excused absence.
+c) To fill the ‘Leave of Absence Application’ accurately and completely and to attach valid evidence as proof of excused absence.

 d) To inform the Student Office immediately in writing if you are withdrawing / interrupting from a programme of study by filling the relevant form (see more information on ‘Withdrawal of Studies’ or ‘Interruption’).